Upon commitment to the University, each student is required to send in a deposit.

 - Credit card option

-For more information, visit the Payment Options page of the Business Office website.
-This page also contains information on family discounts and payment options for graduate students.
+For more information, visit the Payment Options page, which also contains information on family discounts and payment options for graduate students.

 Late Payment Fees